rgb-protocol/rgb-api/cli/README.md

 ## Overview

-Here is the command line help for rgb-cli.
+Here is the command line help:

 ```
 Command-line wallet for RGB smart contracts on Bitcoin